docker/docs/datacenter/dtr/2.2/guides/admin/configure/set-up-high-availability.md

 You will be prompted for:

-* Existing replica id: the id of any healthy DTR replica of that cluster
+* Existing replica ID: the ID of any healthy DTR replica of that cluster
-* Replica id: the id of the DTR replica you want to remove.
-It can be the id of an unhealthy replica
+* Replica ID: the ID of the DTR replica you want to remove.
+It can be the ID of an unhealthy replica
 * UCP username and password: the administrator credentials for UCP